Sugizo: Personal life

-Divorced, Sugizo has a daughter named Luna Artemis Sugihara, who was born on April 27, 1996 in Tokyo, Japan.
+Divorced, Sugizo has a daughter named Luna Artemis Sugihara, who was born on April 27, 1996, in Tokyo, Japan.
 In an interview he said that her birth has transformed him the most and "when you love your daughter, you begin to love all children.
 Although this might sound grandiose, nothing will make me happier than seeing all children around the world lead joyous lives.
 I'll be more than satisfied if I can become a tool towards that goal".
 He briefly dated Taiwanese actress Vivian Hsu.

 Sugizo finds all religions interesting and reads many books about them.
 Since his father was a Buddhist, while his mother was a Protestant, from the young age he has often been in contact with things related to church and Protestantism.
 Currently, he's more into Buddhism, or more specifically, Buddha himself.
 Ever since he was little he was curious about occult subjects.
-While in Elementary School, he became obsessed with the ancient civilizations of Egypt, the Maya's Easter Islands and the Inca.
+While in Elementary School, he became obsessed with the ancient civilizations of Egypt, the Mayas, Easter Islands and the Inca.
 One of the very important moments were when he was around 18 or 19 years old, after reading Shirley MacLaine's book Out on a Limb, he became even more intrigued about the spiritual world.
 Noting "As I grew older, I was able to better understand the things that caught my attention when I was young".

 Sugizo in the interview said that "there are secrets held by a small elite who control the world...
 We spend our lives without ever being aware of the truth that is hidden from us", and so through the song "Tell Me Why You Hide The Truth?" meant "We have to liberate freedom and rebuild it by ourselves.
 I think the world is in need of a revolution.
 To know what to believe, to know what's really going on in this world we have to take the initiative.
 That's the sort of signal I'm trying to send".
 However, he tries to avoid mixing ideology with music because it changes music as such.